Jordan-Camilletti/glowing-broccoli/README.md

 # glowing-broccoli
-a basic text game I'm creating for the fun of it
+A basic text game created for the fun of it.

 Commands: